 This takes several minutes, and outputs 12 files per RGS, plus 3 general use FITS files.
 At this point, renaming files to something easy to type is a good idea.

-ln -s *R1*EVENLI*FIT r1_evt1.fits ln -s *R2*EVENLI*FIT r2_evt1.fitsThe pipeline task rgsproc is very flexible and can address potential pitfalls for RGS users.
+ln -s *R1*EVENLI*FIT r1.fits ln -s *R2*EVENLI*FIT r2.fitsThe pipeline task rgsproc is very flexible and can address potential pitfalls for RGS users.
 If the default parameters are sufficient for your data (and they should be for most), feel free to skip ahead.
 However, there are some cases where the standard processing may not be appropriate.
 These are discussed next.

 First, if the data includes a nearby bright optical source, with certain pointing angles, zeroth-order optical light may be reflected off the telescope optics and onto the RGS CCD detectors.
 If this falls on an extraction region, the current energy calibration will require a wavelength-dependent zero-offset.
 Stray light can be detected on RGS DIAGNOSTIC images taken before, during and after the observation.
 This test, and the offset correction, are not performed on the data before delivery.
+Please note that this will not work in every case.
+If a source is very bright, the diagnostic data that this relies on may not have been downloaded from the telescope in order to save bandwidth.
+Also, the RGS target itself cannot be the source of optical photons, as the spectrum's zero-order falls far from the RGS chip array.
 To check for stray light and apply the appropriate offsets,

 calcoffsets - calculate PHA offsets from diagnostic images

 If the data includes a nearby bright X-ray background source that is well-separated from the target in the cross-dispersion direction, a mask can be created that excludes it from the background region.
-Here the source has been identified in the EPIC images and its coordinates have been taken from the EPIC source list which is included among the pipeline products.
+Here the source has been identified in the EPIC images and its coordinates have been taken from the EPIC source list which is generated by the task edetect_chain (see the EPIC walkthrough for more information).
 The bright neighboring object is found to be the third source listed in the sources file.
 The first source is the target:

 withepicset - calculate extraction regions for the sources contained in